Dimensional transmutation from non-Hermiticity

-The union of the 1D loops traced by $k$ and $k'$ forms the dimensionally transmutated effective BZ, as illustrated in Fig.~\ref{fig:3}c.
+The union of the 1D loops traced by $k$ and $k'$ forms the dimensionally transmutated effective BZ, as illustrated in Fig.~\ref{fig:3}c and the Appendix.

-Interestingly, this effectively 1D BZ reveals a new avenue of topological winding, with winding numbers of $\text{GCD}(a,\alpha)$ and $\text{GCD}(b,\beta)$ describing how the sectors $k'$ and $k$ loop around the $k_1$-$k_2$ torus. (both windings are $2$ in Fig.~\ref{fig:3}c).
-Physically, $k_1,k_2$ represent the non-Bloch wavenumbers from separately taking OBCs in each direction; yet, when OBCs are simultaneously applied in both directions, the effective BZ collapses into closed 1D paths that mixes $k_1$ and $k_2$.
-As such, these winding numbers encapsulate the amount of ``entanglement'' caused by 2-dimensional non-Hermitian pumping.
+Interestingly, this effectively 1D BZ reveals a new avenue of topological winding, with winding numbers $\text{GCD}(a,\alpha)$ and $\text{GCD}(b,\beta)$ describing how the sectors $k'$ and $k$ loop around the $k_1$-$k_2$ torus. (both windings $=2$ in Fig.~\ref{fig:3}c).
+Physically, $k_1,k_2$ represent the non-Bloch wavenumbers from separately taking OBCs in each direction; yet, when both OBCs are simultaneously applied, the effective BZ collapses into closed 1D paths that mixes $k_1$ and $k_2$.
+As such, these winding numbers capture the amount of ``entanglement'' caused by 2D non-Hermitian pumping.

-{\it Generalizations.--} We now generalize the construction of the dimensionally-transmutated effective BZ from our particular $H_\text{2D}$ lattice to a generic model $H$ in $D$ dimensions.
+{\it Generalizations.--} The construction of the dimensionally-transmutated effective BZ from our particular $H_\text{2D}$ lattice can be generalized to a generic model $H$ in $D$ dimensions.
 First, acting on the ansatz eigenstate $\psi_{D}(\bm x)\propto \prod_j^D z_j^{x_j}$, we express the model as a multivariate polynomial $E(\bm z)=\sum_\mu t_\mu\prod_j z_j^{l_{\mu j}}$, where $l_{\mu j}$ is the range of the $\mu$-th hopping $t_\mu$ in the $j$-th direction.
 Next, we apply the $D$ equilibrations $\Gamma_j$, $j=1,...,D$ separately on $E(\bm z)$, such that each becomes a quasi-1D problem in $z_j$, with all the components of $\tilde z = (z_1,...,z_{j-1},z_{j+1},...,z_D)$ as spectator parameters.
-Solving for the effective 1D BZs for each of them~\cite{suppmat,yokomizo2019non,lee2020unraveling,tai2022zoology} i.e. replacing each $z_j$ by appropriate $e^{-\kappa_j(\tilde z)}e^{ik_j}$ (of which Eq.~\ref{zk} is a special case), we obtain $D$ relations~\cite{suppmat} $\mathscr{F}_j(\tilde z;k_j)=0$.
+Solving for the effective 1D BZs for each of them~\cite{suppmat,yokomizo2019non,lee2020unraveling,tai2022zoology} i.e. replacing each $z_j$ by appropriate $e^{-\kappa_j(\tilde z)}e^{ik_j}$ (of which Eq.~\ref{zk} is a special case), we obtain $D$ relations (Sect.
+III of~\cite{suppmat}) $\mathscr{F}_j(\tilde z;k_j)=0$.
 Inverting these relations, we will in principle obtain $D$ expressions $z_j=\mathcal{F}_j(\bm k)$ where $\bm k\in \mathbb{T}^D$, which generalize Eqs.~\ref{zxzy1},~\ref{zxzy2}.
 In general, this nonlinear inversion may have to be performed numerically, and yields a highly complicated $D$-dimensional base manifold $\mathscr M$ in $\bm z$-space, possibly with cusps and singularities that give rise to higher dimensional esoteric gapped transitions~\cite{li2020critical}.